-Further significant savings will be required to ensure a balanced budget position is achieved over the next three years.
-The latest Medium Term Financial Forecast identifies the scale of the savings required and this will primarily be addressed through the Council's Policy Option process.
-Implementing this savings programme may create significant risks in the governance framework that will need to continue to be managed and reviewed effectively.
+Further significant savings and additional income generation will be required to ensure a balanced budget position is achieved in the period to 2020/21.
+This budget gap will primarily be addressed through the Council's Sustainable Organisation Review Project.
+Implementing this income and savings programme may create significant risks in the governance framework that will need to continue to be managed and reviewed effectively.